On the representation of non-holonomic univariate power series: Introduction

 As we use quadratic recurrence equations (QRE) to give power series formulas, the targeted representations are given in a recursive form.
 This allows us to obtain the following representations using our Maple implementation.

 \begin{example}\item \begin{small}

 \end{small} \end{example}

 As given above, all series expansions will be given in the neighborhood of zero since the general case can easily be deduced from this.
-The result of this paper is one contribution of first author's Ph.D. thesis (see \cite[Section 8.7]{BTphd}) which is concerned with symbolic computation of formal power series, hence the acronym \texttt{FPS} used above.
+The result of this paper is an improved version of one contribution from first author's Ph.D. thesis (see \cite[Section 8.7]{BTphd}) which is concerned with symbolic computation of formal power series, hence the acronym \texttt{FPS} used above.
 The thesis deals with the holonomic, hypergeometric type, and non-holonomic functions.
 For holonomic and hypergeometric type functions, see the references \cite{BTmc2020}, \cite{BThypergeometric}, and \cite{teguia2021symbolic}.
-Our software is available for download for Maple 2020 and Maxima 5.44 users at its dedicated web page \url{http://www.mathematik.uni-kassel.de/~bteguia/FPS_webpage/FPS.htm}.
+Our software is available for download for Maple 2021 and Maxima 5.44 users at its dedicated web page \url{http://www.mathematik.uni-kassel.de/~bteguia/FPS_webpage/FPS.htm}.

 In Section \ref{sec2}, we specify the class of functions that are eligible to our method.
 Then in Section \ref{sec3}, we describe our algorithm for finding QDEs.
 This will be followed by explanations on how we find QREs and deduce series representations with appropriate numbers of initial values.
 We will also see how the whole algorithm is able to prove identities (see \cite[Section 3.3]{geddes1992algorithms}, \cite[Exercise 9.8]{koepf2021computer}) like